nf-core/website/markdown/developers/docs_guidelines.md

 ## General writing guidelines

-1. Use US English:
+1. Use British English:

-Write in US English, not British English.
-For example, "color" instead of "colour" and "organize" instead of "organise."
+Write in British English, not US English.
+For example, "colour" instead of "color" and "organise" instead of "organize."

 1. Use active voice: